jowo-io/next-auth-nostr-provider/examples/kv/README.md

 ## About

-This example uses the Drizzle ORM to connect to a MySql database which is used for storage of lnurl auth session data.
+This example uses the Vercel KV (Redis) for storage of lnurl auth session data.

 ## Getting Started